nicholasray/zion-graphql/README.md

 # Zion

-A Node GraphQL backend service once used to power [www.outtraverse.com](https://www.outtraverse.com), a side project of mine that showcases my latest backcountry adventures.
-OutTraverse is now statically generated using a NodeJS static site generator I built.
+A Node.js GraphQL backend service once used to power [www.outtraverse.com](https://www.outtraverse.com), a side project of mine that showcases my latest backcountry adventures.
+OutTraverse is now statically generated using a Node.js static site generator I built.

 For other side projects of mine, please check out the following: